Flying Squirrel Adventures is a free outdoor nature program for young and old in the heart of the Valley.

 While the kids are on their adventure, the adults will have their own (we want to have fun too!).
 Where the Ravine is rich in teaching about many different naturalist topics, the Annapolis Valley is rich in individuals who can make those topics accessible to lay people.
 Each month the program will be led by a naturalist, scientist or other learned individual who will share insights and experience on a particular theme or topic.
 The Flying Squirrel Adventures program coordinator will also be on hand to support the adult sessions and provide continuity between sessions.

 The format of each session varies, depending on the lead, but will predominantly be outdoor and active.
-From time to time there may be an indoor session at the Kentville Recreation Centre (348 Main Street).
-Please check the calendar for monthly updates, themes and meeting point.

 The Sharing Circle: